 âś…Â More dignified exit: The process feels less public than foreclosure proceedings

-Short sale disadvantages:
+Short sale cons

 🟡 Extended timeline: The process takes 4-12 months, creating prolonged uncertainty about your housing situation